 Theme (First trimester): Racial and Social Justice

-Writer: Submit your PITCH to editor E. J. Tivona (See contact information below.)
+Writer: By first request to Editor-in-Chief E. J. Tivona (See contact information below.)

-Visuals: Secure permission to use visuals off Facebook, the website or other sources
+Visuals: Secure permission to use visuals off website and facebook

 Please contact me with any questions or concerns: firstname.lastname@example.org